mgaitan/10consejos/charla.rst

     -- yo

+.. tip:: Also Known As:

-- A.K.A: catarsis | solidaridad | pedido de auxilio
+    catarsis | solidaridad | pedido de auxilio

 ----------